 - Have established a residential address in Oregon

 For students, your residential address can be your parents’ or other family home, or your home where you are a student.
 You get to choose, but you can only choose one.
 Oregon residency requirements for voting are not the same as residency for in-state tuition purposes.
 Your residential address is the address that you consider home and the place you intend to return to.
 That address determines which candidates and measures will be on your ballot.
 If you live on campus and provide a campus address as your residential address, be sure to list your dormitory and room number; a PO Box is not a residential address.

 Your mailing address is where your ballot will be mailed.
 It does not impact the ballot measures and candidates that appear on your ballot.
 Your ballot can be sent to you anywhere in the world.
 For example, you may list your parents’ home as your residential address, but a campus address or other PO Box at college as your mailing address.

 Do I need to update my voter registration each time I move?

-Yes, if your mailing address changes, you need up update your contact info so your ballot can be mailed to you.
-Update your mailing address here.
+Yes!
+It is important to note that by law, ballots for Oregon elections can not be forwarded, so your mailing address changes, you need up update your contact info so your ballot can be mailed to you.
+It's easy to update your mailing address here.